clover/remote-pay-cloud/README.md

 ### Version 1.2.0-rc1.0

+SEMI-689  Initial 1.2 implementation.
+Redesign of internal classes and many processes.
+Support for 'per-transaction' settings.
+Update to use version 1.2.0-rc1.0 of remote-pay-cloud-api classes.
+Addition of REMOTE_ERROR handling.
+Increased request validation before communication.
+Added ability to direct connect to device via 'Network Pay Display' app.
+Added 'displayPaymentReceiptOptions' to replace deprecated 'showPaymentReceiptOptions'.
+Removed dependency on browser for connector objects produced using 1.2 factory objects.

 SEMI-554 Added internal support for remote error.
 Fix "cloverShouldHandleReceipts" and "disablePrinting" check to look for correct property.
 Use 1.2.0-rc1.0 of remote-pay-cloud-api.

 ### Version 1.1.0